 Here is a list of some links that might interest anybody wishing to play quizbowl in the United Kingdom.

 The questions from nearly every recent non-NAQT tournament held anywhere in the English-speaking world can be found at the online Packet Archive.
 Younger students reading this website should note that this site also has a well-maintained archive of high school tournament sets.
-Note that the "Briticised" versions of ACF Fall 2010 and the Minnesota Undergraduate Tournament 2011 are not posted on the packet archive; feel free to e-mail us directly if you are interested in looking at one of those sets, either of which would be suitable for new British teams to use in practice.
+Note that the "Briticised" versions of various tournaments are not posted on the packet archive; feel free to e-mail us directly if you are interested in looking at one of those sets, either of which would be suitable for new British teams to use in practice.

-If you are writing questions or studying very specific topics, you might be interested in several databases of questions from recent tournaments.
-Among the best are Gyaankosh, QBDB, and the new Quizbowl Central, which also lets you play online against other people.
+If you are writing questions or studying very specific topics, you might be interested in consulting a database of questions from recent tournaments.
+Among the best is Quiz DB, which is also sponsored by PACE.

-The Academic Competition Federation, which runs one of two annual American collegiate national championship tournament (to which Oxford has sent teams since 2015), contains many useful links, including information about packet submission and question writing.
+The Academic Competition Federation, which the other American collegiate national championship tournament (to which Oxford has sent teams since 2015), contains many useful links, including information about packet submission and question writing.
 Be especially sure to check out Jerry Vinokurov’s informative guide to writing better quizbowl questions.

 Useful resources for running tournaments can be found in many places.
 The NAQT website includes links to the full NAQT rules, a printable version of the official NAQT score sheet, and a sample score sheet so you can see how to fill it out properly.
-Note that the OUQS website no longer endorses use of BuzzerQuiz's slightly different score sheet, which was not designed to be used with SQBS and thus unnecessarily complicates a tournament's stat-keeping.
 If you want to keep digital statistics at a tournament, we would recommend SQBS, a free programme written by Chris Sewell.
 Detailed results from past tournaments can be found on the Quizbowl Resource Centre Tournament Website.

-Of our friends and rivals on the British quizbowl circuit, the Cambridge University Quiz Society currently maintains an active webpage.
-We hope to provide a link to the University of Manchester Quiz Society webpage after they get it set up.
+Of our friends and rivals on the British quizbowl circuit, the Cambridge University Quiz Society currently maintains an active webpage, as do Warwick, Southampton, Edinburgh, ICL.
+We hope that there will be additions to this list soon (and apologise for any omissions)!